https://bakeryrahmat.com/ https://online.stei.ac.id/ slot deposit pulsa slot demo MS English (Literature)

 Duration: 3-8 semesters (1.5 to 4 years)

-Assessment of the students for each course (other than the thesis) in the MS programme will be carried out according to the following formula.
+Assessment of the students for each course (other than thesis) in the MS programme will be carried out according to the following formula.

 Assessment Tool